 The heady mix of socialism, sexuality, mysticism and love of ‘the open air’ which Carpenter personified was far from being the preserve just of well-known upper class radicals and the Bolton group took all of these themes to its heart.

-Paul’s With Walt Whitman in Bolton: spirituality, sex and socialism in a Northern mill town was re-published in 2019 to mark the bi-centenary of Whitman’s birth.
-It usually costs £10.00 but is available for a limited time only (March/April 2021) at £6.00 or 2 for £10.
+My With Walt Whitman in Bolton: spirituality, sex and socialism in a Northern mill town was re-published in 2019 to mark the bi-centenary of Whitman’s birth.
+It usually costs £10.00 but is available for a limited time at £6.00.
 Postage is extra at £3 but free local delivery around Bolton is available courtesy of the Bolton Bicycling Bookshop.
 Enquire for overseas postage rates.

 The annual Whitman Walk for 2022 will take place on Saturday May 28th, starting at 14.00 from the bus terminus at Barrowbridge (bus leaves Bolton Interchange at 13.20)